joshuaisaact/Portfolio-Website/Hugo/content/posts/24-08-21 portfolio-website-3 hugo/index.md

 **Archetypes:**

 Content templates that come with pre-set frontmatter variables.
 You can customize these templates or create your own to suit your needs.
-For instance, if you want a template specifically for blog posts, you'd create a file named `posts.md` in the `archetypes` folder.
+For instance, if you want a template specifically for blog posts, you'd create a file named "posts.md" in the "archetypes" folder.
 Hugo will then automatically apply the variables from this file whenever you generate a new post.

 By default, they come with 'title', 'date', and 'draft'.
 This ensures that every new post includes these essential fields.